Vinay1a1/G54_custom_rom/Fix slot issues.md

 8. Do an OTA and reboot

 Now your slots are fixed.
 You can flash custom rom without an issue now

+Credits- Me, Lolinet guys and our hardworking devs.